 Your first option is an Ace bandage or maybe even a sock you made into a sleeve cover up.
 There are all kinds of creative ways to cover a tattoo!
 Ace bandages make you look like you are injured and may get you some unwanted attention.
 Someone may ask you “Do you need help carrying that?”.
 If you would rather not have that kind of attention, you may want to try something else.
 Ace bandages and “socks” don’t necessarily hold up well to multiple washing and may not look so nice after a short time.

 Your next option is makeup (concealer).
-There are various types of makeup cover ups out there.
-Some of them can be effective depending on your tattoo (color, size of tattoo, etc.).
-Some of the drawbacks are it is messy, very time consuming and it may not hold up well if you are active.
-The makeup will come off pretty easy, which defeats the purpose.
-You guys out there may not be too excited to use makeup anyway!
+There are various types of makeup cover-ups out there.
+Some of them can be effective depending on your tattoo (color, size of the tattoo, etc.).
+Some of the drawbacks are it could be messy, very time-consuming, and it may not hold up well if you are active.
+The makeup can come off pretty easy; however, by following basic instructions on how to apply concealer, it can last for the whole day.
+Though, probably you guys out there may not be too excited to use makeup!

 You could always wear long sleeves all of the time.
 I know that option isn’t the best on a hot day.
 Besides, it cuts down on what you can wear to work.
 Wouldn’t it be nice if you could wear short sleeves even though you have a half or full sleeve tattoo?

-So, what options are left?
+Anyway, so, what options are left with regard to tattoo?
 Well, if you don’t like your tattoo or you think all of the other options are just not worth it anymore, you might be thinking about tattoo removal.
 Tattoo removal can be very expensive and not very effective.
 There are many people who have not been happy with the result.
 It just may not be worth the pain or scarring.

 In the past, I would have had to end the article, because there were no other options.
 Not anymore!
 The Ink Armor Tattoo Cover Up Full and Half Sleeve might be just what you are looking for.
 They are available in a light or suntan skin tone colors.
 There are four different sizes to choose from.
 Men and women will be able to find a size that works for them.
 How great would it be for you to be able to just pull on a sleeve?
 No fuss or muss!
 Your tattoo is covered, so your boss will be happy.
 Maybe it could help you get a new job or promotion!
 The sleeves are made to be comfortable even on a hot day.
 Ink Armor Tattoo Cover Up Sleeves are just one more option to consider when you have to cover up your art.